Danskydan/Hilltop/README.md

 Hilltop is a text-based, general-purpose programming language and model that borrows concepts from spreadsheet programming.

 A Hilltop application is described as a hierarchy of typed cells and cell attributes.
-Child cells have a ‘.’ prefix, and cell attributes have a ‘:’ prefix.
-Literal values are color-highlighted.

 An application is programmed by naming cells and providing formulas (i.e., code) for cell attrributes.
 As in a spreadsheet, cell attribute code is automatically reevaluated when their dependencies receive values.

-Here’s a taste:
+In the example below, child cells have a ‘.’ prefix, cell attributes have a ‘:’ prefix, and literal values are color-highlighted.

 ##
 ![alt text](/assets/images/GuessingGame.png)